alexkachanov/simpleFIXClient/README.md

 # Simple FIX Client
 ## Description
-Simple FIX Client (simplefixclient.jar) that can be used to send FIX messages to any FIX server.
+Simple FIX Client (simplefixclient.jar) is a Java application that can be used to send predefined FIX messages to any FIX server.

 Messages are controlled by scenarious using Domain Specific Language (based on Groovy).